 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptoms that bother you while taking this medicine.

-In addition, the side effects of Libertrim can also occur as a result of an interaction with certain herbal supplements, foods or beverages.
+In addition, the side effects of Libertrim can also occur due to an interaction with certain herbal supplements, foods, or beverages.

-The side effects of prescription medications can be serious and can cause patients to stop treatment.
+The side effects of prescription medications can be severe and can cause patients to stop treatment.

-However, when side effects occur from the use of a prescribed medication, such as Libertrim, a patient should consult a doctor.
+However, a patient should consult a doctor when side effects occur from using a prescribed medication, such as Libertrim.

 Are there other precautions or warnings for this medicine?